UMR-CNRM/snowtools/doc/source/misc/surfex-dev.rst

 - put the returning value in DMK%XVAR_NEWDIAG
 - As always, you can follow ACC_RAT to see what happens and how.

+**The (near) end**:

+Now your variable is ready and you can either

+1. use *snowcro_diag.F90:* if you want to compute a diagnostic with output variables from snowcro,
+2. and/or use *snowcro.F90:* if you want to set/get your variable in this main routine.

+In both case, your variable should appear in the subroutine arguments as IN, OUT or IN/OUT.
+Below the case 1 is described.

 **snowcro_diag.F90**:

 This is the science part : you have to calculate NEW_DIAG with the fields you need.
 Of course, you have to declare this new variable as INOUT and to put it in the call of the script.